Patellofemoral pain syndrome

 Patellofemoral pain syndrome is a very common condition affecting around a quarter of adults and a third of adolescents at some point in their lives.

-Most people who are diagnosed with PFPS see dramatic improvements in their knee pain after making lifestyle changes and having physiotherapy.
-The right physiotherapy programme will target the muscles surrounding the knee joint.
-Strengthening the soft tissue surrounding the knee pulls the compartments of the joint back into the correct movement plane.
-Once the knee is tracking correctly, your symptoms usually go away.
+Most people who are diagnosed with patellofemoral pain syndrome see dramatic improvements in their knee pain after starting a programme of patellofemoral pain syndrome exercises and making certain lifestyle changes.
+The right physiotherapy programme will target the muscles surrounding the knee joint, encouraging it to track correctly.
+Usually this is enough to make your symptoms go away on their own.

 Most people will find that their patellofemoral pain syndrome is resolved after a few weeks or months.
 If your PFPS isn't responding to conservative management treatments, surgery may be required.